 Good news, the long-awaited new AV Redirection with media optimization (WebRTC) client for Microsoft Teams is now available in Generally Available – GA for the Windows Desktop on Windows 10 machines.

 You can now start testing the new software without being part of any private previews.
 This feature has been one that was long on the waiting list for customers and has now been released!

 In this article, I’ll describe the initial steps to install Teams per-machine with the new AV redirection (WebRTC) AV redirection client as part of your (custom) Azure Virtual Desktop – Windows 10 single or – multi-session session hosts.

-Note: The optimization below applies on both the fall 2019 non-ARM release as well as the new ARM-based spring 2020 update of Windows Virtual Desktop.
+Note: The optimization below applies on both the classic non-ARM release as well as the new ARM-based version of Windows Virtual Desktop.